Before a real case exposes what's broken…

 Critical Care Transport Nurse and Flight Paramedic with 20+ years of experience in high-acuity systems.
 Specializes in cardiogenic shock, advanced circulatory support (Impella, IABP, ECMO), and time-critical interfacility transport.

-As Founder of MOST Clinical Consulting Group, he focuses on operational diagnostics of clinical pathways—identifying delays, escalation failures, and system-level bottlenecks across EMS, ED, and critical care.
-His work translates frontline performance into measurable, executive-level insights that drive faster decisions and better outcomes.
+Co-Founder of MOST Clinical Consulting Group, Robert leads operational diagnostics of clinical pathways—identifying delays, escalation failures, and system-level bottlenecks across EMS, ED, and critical care.
+His clinical expertise and frontline perspective translate performance into measurable, executive-level insights that drive faster decisions and better outcomes.

 Dual U.S./EU citizen, fluent in English and Polish.